Young woman reading a book

 Why Should I Get an MBA/MPH?
 Benefits and Considerations

-If you’re interested in pursuing an MBA/MPH dual degree, there are substantial benefits along with some considerations to take into account before you make your choice.
+If you’re interested in pursuing a dual degree, there are substantial benefits and some considerations before you decide what school to enroll in.

 Benefits of an MBA/MPH

-Firstly, an MBA/MPH degree can offer you more high-level career opportunities in the healthcare industry.
-While completing your dual degree, you can tailor your learning toward a particular area of specialty.
+Firstly, a dual degree can offer you more high-level career opportunities in the healthcare industry.
+While completing your dual degree, you can tailor your learning toward a particular specialty area.
 Depending on the electives you take during the duration of your program, you can expect to be prepared to:

 • Manage and administer within your sector, whether that be in public health, healthcare organizations, or industries